Yoga Props Australia Research.

 Low cost yoga chairs

-The chair in the picture is only AUS$8 at Bunnings.
+The chair in the picture is around AUD$10 at Bunnings.
 It is lightweight, has a small back, and won’t fit everyone.
 But it is quite useful as a yoga chair.

 If you have not seen a chair used for yoga, have a look at some of the pictures on our Facebook page.